som-shahlab/ehrshot-benchmark/README.md

 ### A) Dataset + Foundation Model (CLMBR)

-**Note:** We are currently working with the Stanford AIMI Center to publicly release the EHRSHOT dataset.
+**Note:** We are currently working with the Stanford AIMI Center to publicly release the model weights.
 This is still a work in progress.

-[Download the EHRSHOT dataset and pre-trained foundation model from the Stanford AIMI Center here](https://stanfordaimi.azurewebsites.net/).
+[Download the EHRSHOT dataset and pre-trained foundation model from the Stanford AIMI Center here](https://stanfordaimi.azurewebsites.net/datasets/44981316-0b07-49bf-a736-989ded5ad3c7).
 This will require signing a research data use agreement.

 Once this is downloaded, unzip it to get a folder called `EHRSHOT_ASSETS/`.
 Please move this folder to the root of this repo.